 - Lavender (UK Link/US Link)

-You can combine some of them into one tea like in my Herbal Tea For Sleep & Relaxation Recipe.
+You can combine some of them into one tea like in my Sleep Tea Recipe.

 15).
 Lemon water.
 Have a bottle of lemon water by your bedside table to keep hydrated throughout the day.
 Staying hydrated eases the intensity of anxiety and stress, while also reducing fatigue, increasing energy levels and improving concentration, memory and alertness (5).